 Photo chemical etching: An introduction

-Photo chemical etching — often known as chemical etching — is a highly precise, tightly controlled corrosion process used to produce complex metal components with very fine detail.
+Photo chemical etching, often known as photo etching, chemical etching or chemical milling, is a highly precise, tightly controlled corrosion process used to produce complex metal components with very fine detail.

-Most people’s awareness of etching will be limited to its artisan background, notably Rembrandt etchings or medieval sword engraving, but today it is a sophisticated technology enabling next generation aircraft, satellite communications, and low and no emission vehicles.
+Many people’s awareness of etching will be limited to its artisan background, notably Rembrandt etchings or medieval sword engraving, but today it is a sophisticated technology enabling next-generation aircraft, satellite communications and low and no emission vehicles.